noanabeshima/tinymodel/README.md

 logprobs = lm(tok_ids)

 # Get SAE/transcoder acts
-# See 'Sparse MLP/SAE' section for more information.
+# See 'SAEs/Transcoders' section for more information.
 sae_acts = lm['A1N123'](tok_ids)

 # or